neurophysicole/deepeye/osf/README.md

 For a tutorial on this analysis (provided by Coco and Keller), follow this [link](http://www.morenococo.org/wp-content/uploads/2015/10/jov_2014_knit.html).

 - Calculate the features necessary for the analysis: `ck_replicate_eye_movement_features.m`
+  - Note: The `ck_replicate_eye_movement_features.m` script requires the calculation of saliency values for the stimulus images.
+We were not able to post our stimuli openly, so we provided the pre-calculated saliency values.
+(The code used to calculate the saliency is still in the script, but commented out).
+If you would prefer to use the stimulus images instead of the pre-calculated saliency values, please feel free to contact us about sharing the stimulus images with you individually.
 - Run the analysis: `ck_replicate_models.r`